thedemodrive/keyfactor-istio/README.md

 ## Prerequisite

 - These steps require you to have a cluster running a compatible version of Kubernetes.
 You can use any supported platform, for example [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) or others specified by the [platform-specific setup instructions](https://istio.io/docs/setup/platform-setup/).
+- Require Kubernetes Version >= 1.18
 - Require Helm 3 to install Keyfactor-Proxy.
 [Helm 3 Instruction](https://helm.sh/docs/intro/install/)
-- Download & extract release bundle: [**Click here to download release bundle v2.alpha.2 **](https://github.com/thedemodrive/keyfactor-istio/releases/download/v2.alpha.2/v2alpha2.zip).
+- Download & extract release bundle: [**Click here to download release bundle keyfactor-v2-beta **](https://github.com/thedemodrive/keyfactor-istio/releases/download/keyfactor-v2-beta/keyfactor-v2-beta.zip).
-- cd `./v2alpha2`
 - Add the `istioctl` client at `./release/istioctl-*` to your path (Linux or macOS or Windows):
   - OSX: `istioctl-osx`
   - Linux: `istioctl-linux-amd64`